otmanelya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js : script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11-directories : script that counts the number of directories and sub-directories in the current directory.

+The current and parent directories should not be taken into account Hidden directories should be counted.